-In 2003, a new winery was built.
-With the recent adoption of solar power, this will be zero-emission by the end of 2016.
+The modern winery has the recent adoption of solar power and will be zero-emission by the end of 2016.
 It takes four months to air-dry the Amarone grapes, with a high proportion of Corvinone used.
 Fermentations are long and slow, with cultured yeasts used.
 Few strains can cope with the high level of grape sugar and resultant alcohol.
 They also reduce the risk of a stuck ferment that would create high levels of unwelcome volatile acidity (VA).
-It’s a low-sulphur regime (with two no sulphur wines made), and vegan-friendly.
+It’s a low-sulphur regime (with two no sulphur wines), and vegan-friendly.

-Fasoli Gino uses new and second-use French oak barriques (plus a tiny proportion of US oak) to ferment and mature the Amarone before blending.
-Once blended, the wines finish off in large Slavonian oak casks before.
+Fasoli Gino uses mostly new and second-use French oak barriques to ferment and mature the Amarone.
+Once blended, the wines finish off Slavonian oak casks before.
 The whole process takes 48 months.
 The Amarone casks are passed on to use for Valpolicella after three years use.

 Continual experimentation characterises Fasoli Gino.
-As well as the no sulphur wines they use the apassimento dried-grape technique to create Merlot and Pinot Nero varietal wines in an Amarone style.
+There are no sulphur wines and apassimento Merlot and Pinot Nero wines in an Amarone style.
 Both are unusual, excellent and difficult to make.
 Their latest creation is a Rosé Metodo Classico fizz called Creaman, made from Corvina grapes grown in Bardolino.
 Possibly the only one on the market, it’s delicious.

 On this splendid visit, I was particularly impressed by the way Fasoli Gino engages with their communities.
 For example, there is a winemaking project that employs young people with special needs in Bardolino.
 There are also placements for high-school and university students.

 I love their combination of ancient knowledge, Steiner philosophy and modern technology.
 They are doing the right thing right.
-But the real story here is Amarone, which they began with the 1984 vintage, meaning the first release was in 1989.
-Today, they make around 500,000 bottles per year in total, of which 100,000 is Amarone, including their flagship, called Alteo.
+But the real story here is Amarone, which they began with the release of the 1984 vintage in 1989.
+Today, they make around 500,000 bottles per year in total.
+100,000 are Amarone, including their flagship, called Alteo.
 Does it live up to their efforts?

-I needn’t have worried because the wine is very well balanced.
+However, the wine is very well balanced.
 There is no aggression or heat, just a silky, weightless mouthfeel, juicy acidity, and pure fruit.
 Alteo is muscular but has a remarkably elegant and gentle presentation without tannic harshness.
 Neither is the oak treatment overdone.
-There is enough wood to support and integrate with the fruit and add a little smoke and spice, but no more.
+There is enough wood to support and integrate with the fruit, but no more.
 While there is some residual sugar, the wine finishes refreshingly dry.

 I have found some Amarone cursed with VA (volatile acidity), or too sweet on the finish.
 Not Alteo.
 That old wine cliché about Amarone being an iron fist in a velvet glove applies.

-A few days later I blind-tasted 78 Amarones from the 2012 vintage at the Anteprima Amarone in Verona.
-Afterwards, I looked up those I selected to be in my top six.
-There was Alteo.
+The next day I blind-tasted 78 Amarones from the 2012 vintage at the Anteprima Amarone in Verona.
+Afterwards, Alteo was in my top six.

 A common descriptor for Amarone is Vino di Meditazione (think cold nights and roaring log fires).
-It is always a wine for special occasions given the expense.
+It’s always a wine for a special occasion.
 It will match with food if you match power with power.
 Beef, game and porcini mushrooms all work well.
 So does old hard cheese like Grana Padano.
 More unusually, try barbequed ribs or sweet and sour dishes.

 In the UK, Alteo is £55.00 at Vintage Roots.
 They also have the widest range of other Fasoli Gino wines, starting from £9.00